ojkelly/wedgetail/readme.md

 // javascript
 import test from "ava";

-import { timeExecution } from "../src/index";
+import { timeExecution } from "wedgetail";

 test("Can time a function", async t => {
-    // This object contains a definition of the threshold at which your function is too slow.
+    // This object contains a definition of the threshold
+    // at which your function is too slow.
     // All timings are in milliseconds(ms)
     const allowedPerformance = {
         average: 0.001,